Horrified, but not surprised

 It’s not something I try to force.
 I used to think that the humor of the books largely resides in the characters and their reactions to situations, and in the dialogue, particularly when they’re squabbling.
 Lately, I’ve come to realize that there’s also humor, of a particularly grim nature, to be found in poking away at those scary sociopolitical matters you mention.
 This could be described as satire, if you’re feeling generous, though I’ve never been sure that laughing at the often ludicrous, frequently contemptible actions of those in power amounts to much more than spitting in the wind.
 Sooner this than go along with it, though.

-Apple TV+ is developing the first two books (Slow Horses, Dead Lions) for a series.
+The third season of the Apple TV+ Original Series, Slow Horses, based on the Slough House books is airing in Fall 2023.
 The books have won nearly every major crime fiction prize in the UK.
-Ten years ago, could you have imagined where the slow horses would end up?
+Could you have imagined where the slow horses would end up?

 Not even remotely.
 At the time of writing Slow Horses, I didn’t have a large readership, though this in itself was liberating.
 It gave me the freedom to take risks I might not have taken if I’d had an audience to alienate (By the time a readership caught up with me, as it were, I was writing the fourth novel, Spook Street: the characters, and the general mood of the series, were firmly established by then, and I didn’t worry about reining in my more outlandish tendencies).
 But it still pulls me up when I take stock.
 It’s a privilege to have a readership, and the existence of that readership has brought big changes in the past few years.
 What makes me happiest, though, is what hasn’t changed, which is the pleasure I still take in the work itself.
 So far, every book has brought a new set of challenges, and completing each has left me eager to start the next.
 Where the slow horses have ended up, of course, is exactly where they began, in Slough House.
 It’s my job, and remains my joy, to keep them occupied there.